 There are a three critical prerequisites that must be considered before launching a self-managed approach to controlling alcohol use:

-- See Your Doctor: As always, this should go without saying!
-It is critical to let your physician know about plans to reduce your drinking and evaluate the risks.
+- See Your Doctor or NP: As always, this should go without saying!
+It is critical to let your healthcare provider knows about your plans to reduce your drinking and evaluate the risks.
 Furthermore, if you end up experiencing withdrawal, you should return to your doctor right away.